Code-Case/quarkus-quasar-vuejs-crud/README.md

 user-load-script.sql
 ```

-## 2. Running the backend application in dev mode
+## 2. To run the backend application in dev mode

 You can run your backend application in dev mode that enables live coding using: